most visitors to Paris, the word "museum" is a synonym for "Louvre", "Centre

 admission isn't cheap, but it does include a chocolate sample, and you can

-easily spend a couple of hours in the museum--or longer, if you can't resist
+easily spend a couple of hours in the museum--or longer, if (like us) you can't resist

 buying a cup of hot chocolate in the gift shop and bookstore.

 For detailed information, including ticket prices and how to

 reach Choco-Story, visit the museum's Web site at

 Choco-Story is at 28 Boulevard Bonne Nouvelle in the 10th

 Arrondissement, just a few meters from the Bonne Nouvelle station on Métro lines

 Our visit to the museum began with an introduction to the

 Dioramas and other displays introduced us to the history